tonetheman/js13k_2022/readme.md

 #### death GROWS A GARDEN on a jetpack....

-- need a title screen
+- DONE: need a title screen
     - shows for a few seconds and moves on
     - no controls

 - need an instruction/setup screen
     - shows until user hits space bar
+    - STARTED

 - need an end of game screen
     - once garden is visible
     - game ends